SuvadeepMukherjee/Backend-Interview-Notes/express/routing.md

 ### Q1: What is routing in express ?

-**Answer**: routing is the process of directing incoming http requests to the appropriate handler functions based on the request method ( eg GET,POST) and the url path
+**Answer**: routing is the process of directing incoming http requests to the appropriate handler function based on the request method ( eg GET,POST) and the url path

 ### Q2: What is difference between middleware and routing